Quantum gradient descent for linear systems and least squares: Introduction

-The first order iterative method for problems described by this framework is called gradient descent.
-The algorithm starts with some $\theta_0 \in \R^{n}$, and for $\tau$ steps updates this point via the following update rule: \als{ \theta_{t+1} = \theta_{t} + \alpha \nabla F(\theta_t) } In the end, it outputs $\theta_\tau$ which is guaranteed to be close to the solution for sufficiently large $\tau$.
-The running time of this method is $\tau C_S$, where $C_S$ is the cost of a single step, in other words it is the cost of the update.
-The cost can be much higher than the number of steps for high dimensional problems.
+The first order method for problems in this framework is called gradient descent.
+The algorithm starts with $\theta_0 \in \R^{n}$, and for $\tau$ steps updates $\theta$ via the following update rule: \als{ \theta_{t+1} = \theta_{t} + \alpha \nabla F(\theta_t) } In the end, for a large class of loss functions $\ell( \theta, x_{i}, y_{i})$ it outputs $\theta_\tau$ which is guaranteed to be close to the solution for sufficiently large $\tau$.
+The running time is $\tau C_S$, where $C_S$ is the cost of a single step, in other words it is the cost of the update.

-A basic example of an optimization problem in the above form is that of solving the linear system $Ax=b$ for a positive semidefinite matrix $A$.
-The solution to the linear system is the unique minimum for the loss function $F(\theta) = \theta^{T} A \theta - \theta^{T}b$ and can be computed using the gradient descent update.
-In addition, several well known classical algorithms for regression and classification problems can be expressed in the empirical loss minimization framework.